 We try to provide as much as possible exportable artefacts that can easily be reused in external resources.
-This section describes the naming convention used to produce these artefacts.
+This section describes how to get them, and the naming convention used to produce these artefacts.
 Unless otherwise stated, they are deemed stable.

 Endpoint for charts